Input Formats

 Before running SMART, verify:

-1. Map is valid * All rows have the same width * Width/height match the declared dimensions * Only contains valid cell types
+1. Map is valid * All rows have the same width * Width and height match the declared dimensions

-2. Scenario matches map * Start/goal coordinates are within bounds * Start/goal positions are not in obstacles * Number of agents matches your planner input
+2. Scenario matches map * Start and goal coordinates are within bounds * Start and goal positions are not in obstacles * Number of agents matches your planner input

-3. Paths are feasible * All waypoints are within map bounds * No waypoints in obstacles * Timesteps are sequential * Number of paths matches number of agents
+3. Paths are feasible * All waypoints are within map bounds * No waypoints in obstacles * Consecutive moves are waits or axis-adjacent moves * Number of paths matches number of agents

 # Verify map dimensions